 Work as a Tutor

 Students who achieve a degree of subject matter competency may be able to work as a tutor, assisting other students.
-The applications is available using the link in the box on the right side of this page and at the tutoring offices located in rooms 5216 & 5217 in the FOSS building on campus.
+The application is available using the link in the box on the right side of this page and at the tutoring offices located in rooms 4206 in the library building on campus.
 Applications to work as a tutor should be submitted with an unofficial transcript.
 This is a great opportunity to gain work experience, work with your peers, and keep your knowledge fresh.
 We require a minimum of a 3.5 GPA in the subject, a strong faculty recommendation, or a detailed resume to be considered for tutoring.
 Please contact Tutoring Services for more details.
 We hope you strongly consider this opportunity.

 Q: Who is eligible to receive tutoring?